kaustubhshan27/Linux-Dynamic-Memory-Manager/README.md

 The memory manager uses a linked list of free blocks to track available memory.
 When xcalloc() is called, the memory manager searches the free list for a block that is large enough to satisfy the request.
 If a suitable block is found, the block is removed from the free list and returned to the caller.
 If no suitable block is found, a new block is allocated from the operating system.
 When xfree() is called, the memory manager adds the freed block to the free list.

-The memory manager is based on Slab Allocation and includes features to improve performance and memory utilization, such as block merging and fragmentation avoidance.
+The memory manager includes features to improve performance and memory utilization, such as block merging and fragmentation avoidance.

 ---